table of contents

 - Fractures to the skull, rib cage, face, arms and wrists

-- Concussions, brain swelling, brain bruising and loss of consciousness
+- Traumatic head injuries, concussions, brain swelling, brain bruising and loss of consciousness

 - Lacerations to the liver, spleen, veins, heart, arteries, lungs and brain stem